Cryptocurrency License – The Basics

 The various regulatory bodies within the country have differing ideas about how to regulate virtual currencies.
 The CFTC, IRS, and FinCEN all have their own interpretation of digital currencies and how they should be supervised.
 This has led to the slow and complex regulation development.

-Currently, the US regulates cryptocurrency like fiat money by defining them as money transmitters.
+Currently, the US regulates cryptocurrencies like fiat money by defining them as money transmitters.
 For example, according to the Washington State Legislature, virtual currency businesses are included in the definition of a money transmitter company and therefore required to apply for a money transmitter license.

 Constantly Evolving Landscape of Cryptocurrencies